natel97/banter-bot/readme.md

 ## Ideas to vet for the future

-- Auto posting in a channel if 2 people are in a room (encourage more to join)
+- Auto posting in a channel if 2 people are in a room (encourage more to join), partly implemented
 - Randomly asking people questions
 - Integrating games like hangman or starting up a round of Among Us
 - Birthday announcements